Moduli of K3 families over $\mathbb{P}^1$ and complex-hyperk\"ahler metrics induced by deformed twistor cycles: Cycles in the period domain and twistor families

 that is, we removed for each $\delta\in\Delta$ the cycles $[C] \in C_1^+(\Omega)$ with $s_\delta \in \Gamma_{[C]}$.
 It hence follows from \Cref{cor:FixedPointSetsAnalytic} that $\Tw$ is the complement of a closed, proper analytic subset of $C_1^+(\Omega)$.
 Furthermore, we note that

 As a consequence, both $\Tw$ and $\Twr$ are connected and simply connected, see e.g.~\cite[Lemma~8.11]{BL18}.
-The condition $V\subset\delta^{\perp}$ for a (real) positive three-space $V$ and $\delta\in\Delta$ is invariant under $\Orth(\Lambda)$, hence $\Tw$ and $\Twr$ are invariant subspaces under the $\Orth(\Lambda)$-action on the positive cycle space discussed in \Cref{cycle action}.
-With these notations, we obtain the following characterization.\footnote{\cite[Proposition~16.4.1]{FHW} makes a slightly different claim ignoring the effect of $(-2)$-classes.} \begin{prop} $\Twr$ is the set of K3 twistor cycles. \end{prop}
+The condition $V\subset\delta^{\perp}$ for a (real) positive three-space $V$ and $\delta\in\Delta$ is invariant under $\Orth(\Lambda)$, hence $\Tw$ and $\Twr$ are invariant subspaces under the $\Orth(\Lambda)$-action on the positive cycle space.
+With these notations, we obtain the following characterization. \begin{prop} $\Twr$ is the set of K3 twistor cycles. \end{prop}

 \begin{proof} Let $[C]=\psi(V)\in\Twr$.
 We pick any point $p\in C$ and write $p=[x]$ for $x\in\Lambda_{\C}\setminus\{0\}$.
 As $V=\overline{V}$, we can write $V=\C x\oplus\C\alpha\oplus\C\overline{x}$ for an $\alpha\in\Lambda_{\R}$ orthogonal to $x$ and $\overline{x}$.
 Let $(X,\mu)$ be a marked K3 surface with period point $p$, then $a\defeq \mu_{\R}\inv(\alpha)\in\Hsh{1,1}X{\R}$.
 There cannot be a $\delta\in\Delta(X)$ orthogonal to $a$, otherwise we would have $V\subset\mu(\delta)^{\perp}$.
 By changing the sign of $\mu$ and composing with an element of the Weyl group $\Weyl p$ if necessary, we can assume $a$ to be a K\"ahler class without changing the period point of $(X,\mu)$.
 By construction we have $V=\mu_{\C}\left(\Hdg20X\oplus\C a\oplus\Hdg02X\right)$ and thus $C=C_{X,\mu,a}$ by \Cref{twistor cycle decomposition}.